 6. The person who made this appointment may, at any time prior to the exercise of a proxy vote, revoke the appointment by giving written notice to —

-the person appointed as the resident’s proxy; and
+ the person appointed as the resident’s proxy; and

-the chairperson of the meeting at which the proxy was to vote.
+ the chairperson of the meeting at which the proxy was to vote.

 Notes